Sony PCM A10 – Review

 Should You Buy It ?

-If you are not yet equipped and are looking for a portable recorder for field recording, I would not necessarily recommend the Sony PCM-A10 because the internal microphones are too noisy.
-It will be quite useful as a dictaphone, however, for field recordings, it will not be fully satisfying.
+If you are not yet equipped and are looking for a portable recorder for field recording, I would not necessarily recommend the Sony PCM-A10 because of the internal microphones, a bit noisy in quiet and calm surroundings.

-It will be very practical as a secondary recorder.
+It will be very practical as a secondary recorder in my view.
 Allowing you to have an even smaller backup recorder while maintaining suitable sound quality.

 Just like its big brother, the Sony PCM-D100, the PCM-A10 has become somewhat a collector’s item, and it’s now hard to find at the right price.